How do I access the EMS system?

 Sometimes a fire engine will arrive first because it is the closest emergency equipment to the scene.
 While waiting for the ALS unit to get to the scene, these EMT’s will render whatever aid is necessary.
-Along with basic medical equipment, some fire engines are equipped with automatic defibrillators, a device used to monitor the heart and deliver an electrical charge to correct a life-threatening heart rhythm.
+Along with basic medical equipment, some fire engines are equipped with more advanced medical equipment and many are staffed with highly-trained EMT medics.
 Teamwork is an essential part of emergency operations, and all of the personnel on the emergency scene are trained to function as a lifesaving team.

 Why do several pieces of rescue apparatus respond to small incidents?

 Rescue units are dispatched in accordance to the information received by 9-1-1 operators.
 We think worst in terms of case when we respond to citizens in need of assistance.
 EMT’s and paramedics are dispatched to deal with an incident that can turn from bad to worse.
 They are well trained and professional.

 What should I do when there is an emergency vehicle behind me displaying its lights?